OlivierGaillard/hayshoursrpi/README.md

 ## Todo

-- integrate the server which uses `persistfactory` in K8S
-- build the tiny image used for file persistence
+- build the tiny image used for file persistence deployment `deployment_raspi_file.yaml`

 ## History and Purpose